RACV Logo

 Day 1: Negombo

 Ayubowan!
 Welcome to Sri Lanka.
 When you arrive at Bandaranaike International Airport in Colombo, you’ll be met by an Intrepid representative and transferred to your hotel in nearby Negombo.
-Here, you’ll meet your leader and fellow travellers at a 6 pm welcome meeting.
+You’ll have a welcome meeting with your leader and fellow travellers at 6 pm.
 If you arrive early, maybe take some time to relax on the beach under the blue sky.
 After your welcome meeting, your leader will take you to a local restaurant for a seafood dinner.
-Sri Lankan food is famous for its rich scents, spices and flavours, and this evening you’ll find out why as you sample some local favourites like pol sambol (a tasty coconut dish) and roast paan (crispy roasted bread).
+Sri Lankan food is famous for its rich aromas, spices and flavours, and this evening you’ll find out why as you sample some local favourites like pol sambol (a spicy coconut dish) and roast paan (crispy roasted bread).

 Day 2: Dambulla

 Rise early this morning for a visit to the Negombo fish market.
-Morning is the best time to visit the market – your leader will help you navigate the organised frenzy of vendors displaying things like crabs, lobsters and squid.
+Morning is the best time to visit – your leader will help you navigate the organised frenzy of vendors displaying fresh catches like crabs, lobsters and squid.
 Then, say goodbye to Negombo and make the drive to Dambulla, where you'll spend the next three nights.
-Settle into your hotel and in the late afternoon, head out for one of the highlights of any visit to Sri Lanka – the magnificent UNESCO World Heritage site of the palace of Sigiriya (Lion Rock).
-This dramatic rocky outcrop, rising from the surrounding plains, is topped by a ruined palace.
-It's a good workout to get to the top, but the sight makes it well worth it.
-Your leader will share stories of the ancient civilisation who once lived atop the rock as you climb.
-In the evening, return to Dambulla for a Sri Lankan style barbecue.
-Tuck into a delicious array of fresh grilled fish, meat and vegetables, and watch a demonstration on how to make chilli and coconut sambol, so you can recreate the taste of Sri Lanka at home.
+When you arrive, check into your hotel, then make the short drive to the incredible Dambulla Cave Temple.
+Here, you’ll discover five caves filled with around 150 statues and paintings of Buddha – some as many as 2000 years old.
+Explore the cave complex with your leader, who will explain why this UNESCO World Heritage-listed site has been a place of worship for thousands of years.
+In the evening, join your group for a Sri Lankan style barbecue.
+Tuck into a delicious array of fresh grilled fish, meat and vegetables and watch a demonstration on how to make chilli and coconut sambol, so you can recreate the taste of Sri Lanka at home.

 Day 3: Dambulla

-Today, you‘ll head to Anuradhapura, the northern point of Sri Lanka’s ‘cultural triangle’, which also contains Polonnaruwa to the east and Kandy to the south-west.
-This area is bursting with stunning temples and sites of cultural and religious importance.
-The city of Anuradhapura is one of the country’s most historically significant places and its first ancient capital.
+Today, you’ll head to UNESCO World Heritage-listed Anuradhapura, the northern point of Sri Lanka’s ‘cultural triangle’, which also contains Polonnaruwa to the east and Kandy to the southwest.
+This area is full of temples and sites of cultural and religious importance.
+The city of Anuradhapura is one of the country’s most historically significant places and was its first ancient capital.
 Take a step back in time as your leader guides you through the giant stupas of Ruwanweliseya and Jetawanaramaya, and ponder the rise and fall of ancient civilisations as you explore crumbling temples and ruins.
-Pay a visit to the Sri Maha Bodhi Tree Temple – home to a sacred bodhi tree planted in 236, believed to be the oldest human-planted tree in the world.
-Stop by the ancient temple of Isurumuniya and see its beautiful carvings that tell stories that are thousands of years old.
+Visit the Sri Maha Bodhi Tree Temple – home to a sacred bodhi tree planted in 236 BC, believed to be the oldest human-planted tree in the world.
+Stop by the ancient temple of Isurumuniya and see its intricate carvings that tell stories thousands of years old.
 Return to Dambulla for an evening at leisure.

 Day 4: Dambulla

-After breakfast, you’ll make your way to Polonnaruwa to continue your explorations of the cultural triangle.
-Following Anuradhapura as the Sinhalese and Chola capital in the 10th century, the area is strewn with ancient riches.
+After breakfast, you’ll make your way to Polonnaruwa to continue your exploration of the cultural triangle.
+Following Anuradhapura as the Sinhalese and Chola capital in the 10th century, the area is strewn with ancient relics.
 Discover well-preserved temples, tombs and stupas in Polonnaruwa’s Quadrangle complex – it’s not hard to imagine what this place looked like in all its former glory.
-Visit the remains of the seven-story palace built by King Parakramabahu, the rock temple of Gal Vihara, the giant stupa of Rankot Vihara and the ancient Buddha image house of Lankatilaka, covered in intricate carvings and housing a towering statue of Buddha.
-Stop by the incredible statue of Parakrama I, at 10 m tall this is a truly impressive sight.
-Later in the afternoon, head back for a final evening in Dambulla, where you may like to enjoy a drink by the lake.
+Visit the ruins of the seven-story palace built by King Parakramabahu, the rock temple of Gal Vihara, the giant stupa of Rankot Vihara and the ancient Buddha image house of Lankatilaka, covered in detailed carvings and housing a towering statue of Buddha.
+Stop by the statue of Parakramabahu I – standing at 10 m tall, this is a truly impressive sight.
+Later this afternoon, you’ll visit the Zero Plastic Impact Centre, an Intrepid Foundation partner supporting nearly 100 local artisans producing plastic-alternative products like reusable woven basket bags and clay water bottles.
+Tonight, head back for a final evening in Dambulla, where you might like to enjoy a drink by the lake.

 Day 5: Kandy

-This morning, you’ll take a short drive to the incredible Dambulla Cave Temple.
-Here, you’ll discover five caves filled with around 150 beautiful statues and paintings of Buddha – some as many as 2000 years old.
-Explore the magical cave complex as your leader explains why this World Heritage-listed site has been a place of worship for thousands of years.
+Rise bright and early for a sunrise visit to one of Sri Lanka’s highlights – the UNESCO World Heritage-listed palace of Sigiriya (Lion Rock Fortress).
+This dramatic rocky outcrop, rising from the surrounding plains, is topped by a ruined palace.
+It's a good workout to get to the top, but the views make it well worth it.
+Your leader will share stories of the ancient civilisation who once lived atop the rock as you climb.
 In the afternoon, start your journey to Kandy.
-Along the way, stop off in the city of Matale where you will visit a local spice garden and learn about the spices that have played such an important role in Sri Lanka’s cultural heritage.
+Along the way, stop in the city of Matale, where you will visit a local spice garden and learn about the spices that have played such an important role in Sri Lanka’s cultural heritage.
 Continue to Kandy where you’ll have a free evening to explore.
 Though it’s the second-largest city in the country, Kandy maintains a laidback atmosphere.
-Maybe take a peaceful stroll around the city’s centrepiece lake or ask your leader where you can get your hands on a tasty Sri Lankan curry.
+Maybe take a stroll around the city’s central lake or ask your leader to recommend a favourite restaurant.

 Day 6: Kandy

-This morning, meet with a local botanist for their expert insight as you take a guided tour of the Royal Botanical Gardens.
-Your guide will help you spot Yellow Fronted Barbets, Layards Parakeets and Sri Lankan Hanging Parrots, and introduce you to an unbelievable array of orchids.
+This morning, meet with a local botanist for a guided tour of the Royal Botanical Gardens.
+Your guide will help you spot yellow-fronted barbets, Layard’s parakeets and Sri Lankan hanging parrots and introduce you to an array of orchids.
 You’ll also visit the gem museum and lapidary, where you can learn about the history of gem mining in Sri Lanka and see how gems are turned into beautiful pieces of jewellery.
-Today’s lunch is particularly special as you dine at Hela Bojun – a social enterprise founded by the Sri Lankan government to empower, train and employ women from rural communities.
-In the afternoon, you’ll be welcomed into the home of a local dancer where you’ll have the unique opportunity to watch an exclusive cultural performance in an intimate environment.
+Today’s lunch is particularly special as you’ll dine at Hela Bojun – a social enterprise founded by the Sri Lankan government to train and employ women from rural communities.
+In the afternoon, you’ll be welcomed into the home of a local dancer where you’ll watch an exclusive cultural performance in an intimate setting.
 This evening, visit the famous Temple of the Tooth Relic.
-Located in the heart of town, this is the most important shrine in the country, housing a relic of a tooth of Buddha taken from his funeral pyre.
+This is the most important shrine in the country, housing a relic of a tooth of Buddha taken from his funeral pyre.
 Arrive in time and you may have the chance to witness the pooja – a small ceremony of reverence involving drummers and dancers.

 Day 7: Nuwara Eliya

-Depart Kandy and board a morning train bound for Nuwara Eliya.
-Situated deeper into tea plantation country, Nuwara Eliya sits at an elevation of 1800 m, making it one of the coolest regions in Sri Lanka.
+Depart Kandy and travel to Nuwara Eliya by private vehicle.
+Situated deep in tea country, Nuwara Eliya sits at an elevation of 1800 m, making it one of the coolest regions in Sri Lanka.
 Once favoured by the Scottish and the English, remnants of the past can be seen in sculpted gardens and manor homes decorating the city.
-When you arrive, explore the charming town at your own pace before heading to your accommodation.
-Tucked away among tea plantations and scenic hills is the Grand Hotel – a gorgeous National Heritage Property first established in 1891 and your Feature Stay for the next two nights.
-A nod to the region's history, rooms are classically decorated with all modern amenities.
-At its core is the hotel’s sustainable practices – they’ve eliminated single-use plastic and are striving for a zero-waste future.
-This afternoon, enjoy a high tea experience at your hotel.
-Converted from the former home of a British governor, the hotel now offers an impressive selection of tea paired with finger food and confectionery.
-This evening, maybe explore the hotel’s palatial gardens or settle in for a first-class dining experience at the on-site restaurant.
+When you arrive, explore the charming town at your own pace before heading to your accommodation, tucked away among tea plantations and scenic hills.
+This afternoon, you’ll have a high tea experience at your hotel.
+Converted from the former home of a British governor, the hotel now offers an impressive selection of tea paired with finger food and confectioneries.
+This evening, maybe explore the hotel’s palatial gardens or settle in for dinner at the onsite restaurant.

-Today, you’ll enjoy another safari in Yala National Park.
+Today, you’ll travel to Yala National Park to go on a safari.
 As Sri Lanka’s second largest national park, there’s so much to uncover here.
-Maybe take the chance to do some birdwatching – Yala is home to some 215 bird species, including the Sri Lanka wood pigeon, painted stork and Crimson-fronted Barbet.
-Keep an eye out for prideful peacocks strutting their way through the park.
-If Yala is closed today, the group will visit the fantastic Bundala National Park instead.
-Enjoy an included dinner at your resort this evening.
+Maybe take the chance to do some birdwatching – Yala is home to some 215 bird species, including the Sri Lanka wood pigeon, painted stork and crimson-fronted barbet.
+Keep an eye out for peacocks strutting their way through the park.
+If Yala is closed today, you will visit the fantastic Bundala National Park instead.
+Have dinner at your resort this evening.

 Day 11: Galle

-Take an optional visit Kataragama Temple this morning to see the shrine dedicated to Kataragama Deviyo (the resident god).
+Go on an optional visit to Kataragama Temple this morning to see the shrine dedicated to Kataragama Deviyo (the resident god).
 Later, you’ll transfer to Galle – a beautiful seaside town near Sri Lanka's southernmost tip.
-Settle into your hotel, then head just outside Galle toa small village for a Beeralu lace weaving activity in a local's home – this is a traditional weaving method in Sri Lanka.
-An Exclusive Experience, you’ll also have the chance to participate in the weaving and if you like, you can choose to support the village by buying some products to take home.
-After, follow your leader on a walking tour through the best-preserved Dutch town in Sri Lanka.
-At its core lies a fort surrounded on three sides by the ocean with a treasure trove of ancient mosques and churches, museums, boutiques and more on its streets.
-Uncover Galle’s glory as your leader shares tales from its past through to the present day.
+Settle into your hotel, then head just outside Galle to a small village for a Signature Experience – a Beeralu lace weaving activity in a local home.
+This is a traditional weaving method in Sri Lanka.
+You’ll have the chance to participate in the weaving yourself and, if you like, you can choose to support the village by buying some products to take home.
+After, follow your leader on a walking tour through Galle, the best-preserved Dutch town in Sri Lanka.
+At its core lies a fort surrounded on three sides by the ocean with a treasure trove of ancient mosques and churches, museums and boutiques on its streets.
+Uncover local history as your leader shares tales from the town’s past through to the present day.

 Day 12: Galle

 This morning is yours to spend at your leisure.
-Maybe visit a cinnamon plantation just outside of Galle to learn about the process of making the spice.
-Bird watchers may wish to explore the Hiyare Rainforest Reservoir on the outskirts of the city.
+Maybe visit a cinnamon plantation just outside of Galle to learn about the process of making this spice.
+Birdwatchers may wish to explore the Hiyare Rainforest Reservoir on the outskirts of the city.
 As always, you can speak to your knowledgeable leader for information on how to book or access these activities.
-In the evening, you’ll join your leader who will take you to the local markets to learn about all the fresh ingredients that make up Sri Lanka’s flavoursome and fragrant recipes.
+In the evening, join your leader for a visit to the local markets to learn about all the fresh ingredients that make up Sri Lanka’s flavoursome and fragrant recipes.
 After perusing the colourful market stalls, head to your local host’s home and take part in a Sri Lankan cooking class followed by a delicious dinner.
-Get a behind the scenes look at Sri Lankan cuisine as you conjure up some Ambulthiyal fish curry, lentil dhal, eggplant curry and something sweet for dessert.
+Get a behind-the-scenes look at Sri Lankan cuisine as you cook up some Ambulthiyal fish curry, lentil dhal, eggplant curry and something sweet for dessert.

 Day 13: Colombo

 Bid farewell to Galle and make your way to Colombo, Sri Lanka’s bustling capital city.
 When you arrive, head to a courtyard restaurant in the former home of a family from Jaffna and sit down for a northern Sri Lankan lunch.
-In the afternoon, head out on a leader-led orientation walk.
-Make a stop at the Pettah fruit and vegetable market where you’ll be fully immersed in the sights, sounds and smells of Colombo as you watch vendors and shoppers go about their business.
-Visit the striking candy cane coloured Red Mosque and its soaring minarets that can be seen from across the city.
-Further explorations will reveal Dutch and British influenced architecture, a hangover from the city’s past.
-This evening you may like to join your leader and fellow travellers for a final group dinner to see out your Sri Lankan adventure.
+In the afternoon, you’ll go on a guided tour of the city by bus.
+Make a stop at the Pettah fruit and vegetable market, where you’ll be fully immersed in the sights, sounds and smells of Colombo as you watch vendors and shoppers go about their business.
+Visit the striking candy-cane-coloured Red Mosque and its soaring minarets that can be seen from across the city, then keep exploring to uncover more Dutch and British-influenced architecture – a hangover from the city’s past.
+This evening, you may like to join your leader and fellow travellers for a final group dinner to toast to your Sri Lankan adventure.

 Day 14: Colombo